 The idea of a ReDirectory was initiated to fulfill the “reuse” part of the GIRR mission.
 A successful Gaming Grant was written in 2004, and on Earth Day 2005 our ReDirectory held its official Open House.
 The ReDirectory’s mandate is to facilitate the re-use of our community’s household items, magazines and books.
 It has become a social hub and a source of essentials for anyone on a budget setting up a household; a must visit for tourists and a treasure trove for everyone on Galiano.

-GIRR is now 26 years old and last year alone diverted 98,000 tonnes of “garbage” from the landfill and “redirected” thousands of items to new homes.
+GIRR celebrated its 30 year anniversary in 2022 and has annually diverted as much as 98 tonnes of “waste” from the landfill and “redirected” thousands of items to new homes.
 Can you imagine what Galiano would look like today without GIRR?
 Local islander, Nadia Krebs wrote a fantastic short history of GIRR and, along with the photos from the early days, you can get an idea of the dedication, commitment and hard work that directed GIRR to its present operations.

 “GIRR was a mobile recycling operation until 1995, when Deb McKechnie (a board member at the time) suggested that we approach Bob Bambrick about a stationary site.
 He agreed, for a modest monthly fee, and became the very best landlord there ever was or ever will be!
 He set up Quonset huts, built storage units, widened the road, installed a gate and offered his help and vast knowledge at every turn.